 And once you’ve scaled your blog beyond a certain point, you might be surprised how little time you actually spend doing the thing you love — writing.

-Promoting affiliate products is a much smarter way to start earning money from a blog than creating your own product.
+Promoting affiliate products (affiliate marketing) is a much smarter way to start earning money from a blog than creating your own product.
 With an affiliate product, someone else has already done the hard work of validating the market, building the product, and enhancing it based on customer feedback.
 Someone else gets to handle the pre-sales inquiries, payments, refunds, and product support.

 Many affiliate products pay high commissions too — 50% or even more — because the incremental production cost of digital products is essentially nothing.

 The secret is finding the right products — ones that you can stake your reputation on.
 Pat Flynn is the undisputed king of passive income, earned (mostly) from sales of affiliate products — check out his video on Choosing Affiliates Products to Promote and How to Sell Them.